 - 2 Tbl Coconut Oil

 - 1 Yellow Onion (chopped)

-- 2 tsp fresh green chilies, chopped (serrano, Thai or jalapeno, optional)
+- 2 teaspoon fresh green chilies, chopped (serrano, Thai or jalapeno, optional)

-- ½ tsp Ground Ginger (or Ginger Essential Oil - add when done cooking)
+- ½ teaspoon Ground Ginger (or Ginger Essential Oil - add when done cooking)

 - 1 Cup Chicken Stock